Golden Triangle Tour - 6 Days

 - See the architecture left behind by the Mughals and Sultans of Delhi

-- Visi the Red Fort, Qutub Minar, and Humayun's Tomb
+- Visit the Red Fort, Qutub Minar, and Humayun's Tomb

 Chat with a local specialist who can help organize your trip.

-Upon arriving at the international airport of Delhi in the morning, you will be greeted with a traditional welcome.
-Then, you will be escorted to your vehicle and taken to your hotel for the night.
+Upon arriving at the international airport of Delhi in the morning, you'll be greeted with a traditional welcome.
+Then, you'll be escorted to your vehicle and taken to your hotel for the night.
 Check in, take your first day off, and relax!

 Finally, visit the famous Qutub Minar and Humayun's Tomb, a marvelous example of Persian-inspired Mughal architecture.

-Today we drive south to Agra to witness the architectural wonder of the golden age of Mughals.
+Today you'll transfer south to Agra to witness the architectural wonder of the golden age of the Mughals.
 Upon arrival, you'll be transferred to your hotel for a brief rest.
-Later we drive to visit the Agra Fort—a blend of Hindu and Mughal architecture—originally built by the Rajput’s and renovated from time to time by different Mughal emperors with red sandstone, bricks and the beautiful marble from Makarana.
+Later we drive to visit the Agra Fort—a blend of Hindu and Mughal architecture—originally built by the Rajputs and renovated from time to time by different Mughal emperors with red sandstone, bricks, and the beautiful marble from Makarana.
 The Fort can more accurately be described as a walled palatial city.

-After visiting the Agra Fort, we will visit the Taj Mahal at sunset, a symbol of eternal love that stands on the southern bank of the Yamuna River.
-It was built by the 5th Mughal Emperor, Shah Jahan, in the memory of his beloved wife, Mumtaz Mahal, who died in the 16th century.
-The charisma of the Taj Mahal never fails to impress given its beautiful symmetry and white marble inlays.
+After visiting the Agra Fort, you'll visit the Taj Mahal at sunset, a symbol of eternal love that stands on the southern bank of the Yamuna River.
+It was built by the fifth Mughal Emperor, Shah Jahan, in memory of his beloved wife, Mumtaz Mahal, who died in the 16th century.
+The charisma of the Taj Mahal never fails to impress, given its beautiful symmetry and white marble inlays.

-Day 4: Agra to Jaipur (via Fatehpur Sikri)
+Day 4: Transfer to Jaipur via Fatehpur Sikri

-In the morning we'll leave for Jaipur, the colorful capital of Rajasthan known as the "Pink City”.
-En-route, we will visit the Fatehpur Sikri, a grand, deserted, Mughal royal city.
+In the morning, you'll leave for Jaipur, the colorful capital of Rajasthan known as the "Pink City."
+En route, we will visit Fatehpur Sikri, a grand, deserted, Mughal royal city.
 The impressive and well-preserved citadel served as Akbar's political capital for 14 years until he abandoned it in 1585 following a drought.

 Jaipur was the first planned city of its time, with imposing forts, dazzling palaces, and lush gardens.
 Today, Jaipur is the gateway to Rajasthan and still remains one of India's most important heritage sites, full of historic charm.
 We will end the day by exploring the colorful evening markets before getting some rest for a full day of sightseeing tomorrow.

-After breakfast, we'll drive to the ancient capital of Amer, 11 km from Jaipur.
-Famous for its massive Amber Fort, Amer was the ancient capital of Kachhawaha dynasty for more than half a millennium.
+After breakfast, we'll drive to the ancient capital of Amer, 7 miles (11 km) from Jaipur.
+Famous for its massive Amer Palace Fort, Amer was the ancient capital of the Kachhawaha dynasty for more than half a millennium.
 We then proceed to City Palace, a perfect blend of Rajasthani and Mughal architecture.

-Early in the morning, we'll drive back to Delhi, where you'll be transferred to the International Airport for your departure.
+Early in the morning, you'll transfer back to Delhi, where you'll be transferred to the International Airport for your departure.